quantumgardener/quartz/content/pages/About.md

 My name is David Buchan and if you need to contact me, send a message using one of the links at the bottom of this page.
 I'd love to hear from you.

-For how I came up with "Quantum Gardener" read [[Who is the Quantum Gardener|Who is the Quantum Gardener?]].
+For how I came up with "Quantum Gardener" read [[Who is the Quantum Gardener|Who is the Quantum Gardener?]]

 Currently working as an IT Strategy Consultant with an interest in how we use technology to hold meaningful and productive conversation.